turingschool/front-end-curriculum/lessons/module-2/refactoring-guidelines.md

 As we work under strict deadlines, we often write less-than-ideal code that might suffer from the above ailments.
 No codebase will ever be perfect, but we can take a lot of simple steps to clean up our projects and keep our technical debt in check.

-## Tracking Technical Debt: Github Issues
+## Tracking Technical Debt: GitHub Issues

 First things first: before you even begin to prioritize working on technical debt, keep track of it.
 This is a great use-case for GitHub issues.
 Because resolving technical debt is usually a lower priority, and not as urgent as bug fixes and feature completion, it's important to file issues that will remind you of what needs fixing up once you have some downtime.